mooncryption/reddit-tip-extension/docs/README.md

 * If your details are correct, `/u/tippr` will initiate your withdrawal soon!

 ### Change the Settings
 There are many settings available for you to change!
+You can access these by right-clicking the extension's icon in the top-right toolbar, then clicking `Options`.<br/>

 Take a look below:
 <center><img src="https://mooncryption.github.io/reddit-tip-extension/marketing/settings.jpg"/></center>

 1. The `Tipping Mode` setting configures whether the extension will automatically send the tip, after you press the `Send Tip` button, or if it will just fill in the comment and wait for you to submit.